Population Institute

-The Population Institute is a charity based in Washington, D.C., United States.
+The Population Institute is a non-profit organization based in Washington, D.C., United States.

 Global Population Speak Out (GPSO) is its special project.
-Founded by John Feeney, PhD, an ecological writer and activist based in Boulder, Colorado, United States, GPSO is designed to boost public discussion of human population as a key factor in the struggle for sustainable living on earth.
+Founded by John Feeney, PhD, an environmantal writer and activist based in Boulder, Colorado, United States, GPSO is designed to boost public discussion of human overpopulation as a key factor in the struggle for sustainable living on Earth.